gnchau/Quadris/README.md

 # Quadris - A Deep Q Network That Plays Tetris

 ## Visual View Demo
-Here is part of a sample game that my `model_balanced.h5` played.
+Here's part of a sample game that my `model_balanced.h5` played.

 ![model_balanced playing for a minute](./sp_sample.gif)